Explain: Rotating Dollies View All Products

 If the load of a 4-point system is able to rock on an uneven surface, the weight is carried by the remaining dollies.
 Make sure you have enough safety capacity on all dollies in case one dolly loses contact with the load.

-To fit your application needs, you can mix and match the rotating dollies with our other transport dollies of the same height.
+To fit your application needs, you can mix and match the rotating dollies with our other machine skates of the same height.

-If you do not need as much maneuverability, please compare the rotating dollies to our steerable & straight-line transport dollies which are more economically priced.
+If you do not need as much maneuverability, please compare the rotating dollies to our steerable & straight-line machine skates which are more economically priced.

 And please feel free to call us with any technical questions.
 1-800-786-6112